AJR-21/AJR-21/README.md

 - 👋 Hi, I’m Alexander Jimenez
-- 👀 I’m interested in frontend
+- 👀 I’m interested in data snalitics and data science
-- 🌱 I’m currently learning by myself HTML, CSS and JS
+- 🌱 I’m currently learning Python, SQL, Power BI
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 AJR-21/AJR-21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.